Inguro-OU/war-of-memes/README.md

-# War of Memes: A Gamified Debiasing Method
+# War of Memes: A Gamified Trust-Building Debiasing Method

 ## 🚀 Together, We Prevent Tomorrow’s Errors Today.